duneanalytics/docs/docs/learning/how-tos/find-datasets.md

 ---
-title: Find Datasetes on Dune
+title: Find Datasets on Dune
 description: How to find datasets on Dune
 ---